OsmSharp/osmsharp.github.io/index.md

 - Convert a stream of native OSM objects to 'complete' OSM objects: Ways with all their actual nodes, Relations with all members instantiated.
 - Convert OSM objects to geometries.

-For more information visit the repository on github: https://github.com/OsmSharp/core
+For more information visit the [repository on github](https://github.com/OsmSharp/core).

 ### Some history